Risk Transfer Options for the Climate Vulnerable

 Published: 26 February 2019

-Natural disasters and the effects of climate change pose a serious threat to the sustainable development of many economies in Asia and the Pacific.
+Natural hazards and the effects of climate change pose a serious threat to the sustainable development of many economies in Asia and the Pacific.
 Between 2007 and 2016, natural hazards in the region have killed more than 300,000 people and affected 1.7 billion more.
 Direct physical losses are estimated at $487 billion.
 Disaster losses are increasing and may even overtake economic growth unless countries take immediate action.

 The Asian Development Bank’s (ADB) Arup Chatterjee, principal financial sector specialist, explains how disaster risk financing can help countries reduce their vulnerability and minimize their losses.
 In particular, he talks about the risk transfer options that ADB is looking at to help its member countries.